-Even in slow economic times, it is important for companies to offer generous benefit packages to attract and retain quality employees.
+It is important for companies to offer generous benefit packages to attract and retain quality employees.
 Businesses can avoid payroll taxes on compensation shifted from salary to benefits.
 Employees who receive certain benefits in lieu of salary also decrease their taxable compensation.
 Such benefits may include retirement plans, group term life insurance (up to \$50,000), medical insurance, parking, employee discounts, and noncash gifts.